fred-ai-security/ai-security-assurance-labs/llm-operations/secure-rag-architecture-engineering.md

 This document focuses on engineering design, architectural controls, and security guardrails to protect RAG systems against poisoning, prompt injection, unauthorized data access, and unsafe output generation.

+This document complements the RAG Security Hardening Guide, focusing on architectural design rather than implementation-level controls.

 ---

 # 1. Threat Model for RAG Systems